 As of 5/1/2017, Envolve Pharmacy Solution MAC appeals are being managed by CVS Caremark®.
 All Envolve Pharmacy Solution MAC appeals must be submitted using the MAC Appeal Form that can be accessed via the CVS Caremark Pharmacy Portal.

-Coordinated Care provides members with 90 day supplies through our preferred mail order pharmacy, Homescripts, or any contracted pharmacy.
-To transfer a current prescription or phone a prescription directly Homescripts call 1-800-785-4197.
+Coordinated Care provides members with 90 day supplies through our preferred mail order pharmacy, CVS Caremark, or any contracted pharmacy.
+To transfer a current prescription or phone a prescription directly to CVS Caremark call 1-888-624-1139.

 The products listed on our Preferred Drug List (PDF) with the "MP" indicator are considered maintenance medications.
 These are used to treat long-term conditions or illnesses.
 Please contact Coordinated Care if you have any questions regarding this benefit.